Best Buy Trade-In Program Review: Best Deal or Are There Better Options?

 |Galaxy Note 8||$280||$305||$270||$270||$165||$293|

 Retrieved 10/29/2018.
 All base models on the Verizon network.

 As the table depicts, Best Buy pays more for some devices than some carriers, so it can be a good deal – but it’s not the best deal.
 Dedicated trade-in companies will pay even more, and they’ll pay in cash, so you can spend your money however you’d like.

 |Galaxy Note S8 Plus||Galaxy S8||More Samsungs|

-Best Buy’s trade-in program is a good deal, but you can get more money, faster, in cash, by selling your phone to a dedicated trade-in company.
+For some phones, Best Buy’s trade-in program can be a better deal than carriers will offer; but you can get more money, faster, in cash, by selling your phone to a dedicated trade-in company.
 Compare the highest-paying offers for your phone now on Flipsy.com.

 Next: Vertu Constellation – Available Date, Specs, Rumors, Price, and More